 Together, the IFA ADS and IFA SLSS systems are referred to herein as the "IFA System".
-IFA provides ADS to one other student loan user and provides the SLSS education loan servicing software to 13 other student loan users that service loans.
+We are the sole user of IFA ADS.
+IFA provides the SLSS education loan servicing software to 13 other student loan users that service loans.
 In addition to licensing the IFA System software, IFA provides software maintenance and enhancement at the direction of the users, as well as support.

 IFA is a wholly owned subsidiary of Nelnet, Inc., Lincoln, Nebraska.
 Nelnet, Inc. uses the IFA SLSS to service loans.
-Nelnet, Inc. also is a competitor as a loan servicer and secondary market.
+Nelnet, Inc. also is a competitor of ours as a loan servicer and secondary market.